+When it comes to making cold process soap at home, or in your lab, you’ll want to make sure you know what you are doing.
 The chemical reaction involved has to be done carefully and correctly and you’ll need to know about the nuances around making cold process soap vs other cosmetic products, which is not the same process.

 Unlike cosmetic formulations, when it comes to soapmaking, we usually do not work with formulas written in percentages.
 The main reason for this is the fact that the water amount can vary.

 So even if a certain quantity of water is stated in a recipe, you can still decide to use a different amount, for whatever reason (for example, you may wish to use more water so your soap batter is more fluid and easier to create swirls with).

 The only percentages that are given are the oil percentages: if we list oil percentages (so that all of the oils add up to 100%), we can easily see the ratios between soft and hard oils, between cleansing and nourishing oils, etc.